Current Census Bureau Estimates

 2010 Census Resources

-The Decennial Census provides the most complete count of residents of the United States.
+The Decennial Census provides a complete count of residents of the United States.
 It is mandated by Article I, Section 2 of the Constitution and is conducted every 10 years.
 The results are used to determine apportionment (the number of seats each state has in the U.S. House of Representatives) and political redistributing.
 These data are also used to determine the distribution of billions of dollars of federal funds to local communities.
-It is also provides valuable data for demographic researchers, business and policy analysts, and community planners.
+It also provides valuable data for demographic researchers, business and policy analysts, and community planners.
 Click here to learn more.

 Historic Census Data

 The decennial census has been conducted every ten years since 1790.
-It provides an historical demographic record of who we once were and who we have become.
-These data are reported at very small geographies (blocks) and are our most precise measures of community and population change.
+It provides a historical demographic record of who we once were and who we have become.
+These data are reported in very small geographies (blocks) and are our most precise measures of community and population change.
 Find historic census data for total population and housing units by nation, the state, counties, cities, and neighborhoods.
 Click here to learn more.